 Page 13:

-This is a page where my concerns on the stopping criteria come to the fore.
-What you have chosen is probably ok for the main lines you consider here but it is a concern for other crucial lines like [N II], [S II] and [O I]

 'Full dust abundances are based on Orion (Baldwin et al. 1991)' – why is this relevant for high-z conditions?
 And are you specifying dust abundances or depletion patters or something else?
 Please give more details on this.
+[CLARIFIED]

 Page 15-16: